-Bright Idea of the Week: The Art of Saying “Goodbye”
+Bright Ideas: The Art of Saying “Goodbye”

 “If it’s difficult to say goodbye, consider your life truly blessed”